Have You Been Sexually Abused By A Catholic Priest Of The Diocese Of Oakland? We Can Help.

 If you have been sexually abused by a Catholic priest in the Diocese of Oakland you may have an opportunity to seek justice and compensation due to the passage of a temporary suspension of the California statute of limitations for anyone sexually abused by an employee of the Diocese of Oakland.
 Horowitz Law is now evaluating legal claims for anyone sexually abused by anyone associated with the Diocese of Oakland.
-Contact us today at (888) 283-9922 or at firstname.lastname@example.org to learn more.
+Contact us today at 855-485-1673 or reach out online to learn more.

 For a very limited time, anyone sexually abused by a priest or employee associated with the Oakland Diocese can file civil lawsuits seeking justice for a lifetime of hurt and shame caused by childhood sexual abuse.